Yellow-tailed Black-Cockatoo

 Interesting Facts About the Yellow-tailed Black-Cockatoo

-- 1Yellow-tailed Black-Cockatoos can live up to 50 years in the wild, showcasing their impressive longevity.
+- 1Yellow-tailed Black-Cockatoos can live up to 50 years in the wild, making them one of the longest-lived parrot species.

-- 4Yellow-tailed Black-Cockatoos have been observed using tools, such as sticks, to extract insects from bark.
+- 3These cockatoos have been observed using tools, such as sticks, to extract insects from tree bark, showcasing their intelligence.

-- 6Despite their size, Yellow-tailed Black-Cockatoos are agile fliers, capable of navigating dense forests with ease.
+- 7Despite their size, Yellow-tailed Black-Cockatoos are agile flyers, capable of maneuvering through dense forests with ease.

 Yellow-tailed Black-Cockatoo Conservation Status